whosonfirst/whosonfirst-www/www/blog/2019/12/20/browser/index.md

 ## For example

+The default data source for the browser tool is to fetch records from the `data.whosonfirst.org` servers so all valid WOF records are available.
+The default caching source for the browser tool is an in-memory data structure that last only as long as the application is running.
+Other more persistent caching strategies, like local files on disk or to a remote host, are discussed below.

+To start the Who's On First browser you simply type:

 ```
+$> cd go-whosonfirst-browser

+$> go build -mod vendor -o bin/whosonfirst-browser cmd/whosonfirst-browser/main.go

 $> bin/whosonfirst-browser -enable-all -nextzen-api-key {NEXTZEN_APIKEY}

 2019/12/14 18:22:16 Listening on http://localhost:8080
 ```

-The default data source for the browser tool is to fetch records from the `data.whosonfirst.org` servers so all valid WOF records are available.
-The default caching source for the browser tool is an in-memory data structure that last only as long as the application is running.
-Other more persistent caching strategies, like local files on disk or to a remote host, are discussed below.

-Then if you visited `http://localhost:8080/id/101736545` in your web browser you would see this:
+And then when you visited `http://localhost:8080/id/101736545` in your web browser you would see this:

 <img src="images/wof-browser-montreal-props.png" style="max-height:none !important" />